-(a) Cherokee County Council, by and through its designated official, shall have the duty and responsibility to enforce all provisions of the codes adopted by this article, as may be deemed proper for the welfare, safety, and health of the citizens of Cherokee County, within the unincorporated areas.

-(b) Designation of offenses.
+- (a) The Cherokee County Council, by and through its designated official, shall have the duty and responsibility to enforce all provisions of the codes adopted by this article, as may be deemed proper for the welfare, safety, and health of the citizens of the county, within the unincorporated areas. - (b) Designation of offenses.
 Any person, entity or its representative or agent whose acts, actions or failure to act causes a violation of the codes adopted herein shall be issued a uniform ordinance summons, citing said violation.
 A uniform ordinance summons may be issued by any county official or employee designated as a code enforcement officer and shall not be used to perform any custodial arrest for violations of this article.
 Any act, action, failure to act or violation of the codes adopted herein is prohibited and declared to be unlawful.
 Violation of this article shall constitute a misdemeanor.
-All violations charged pursuant to a uniform ordinance summons, shall vest in the jurisdiction of the Magistrate Court for Cherokee County.
+All violations charged pursuant to a uniform ordinance summons, shall vest in the jurisdiction of the magistrate court for the county.
 Any bond amount for violations shall be prescribed, set and held by the presiding magistrate.

-(c) Penalties and violations.
+- (c) Penalties and violations.
 The penalty for each violation of this article shall be punishable by a fine of not more than two hundred dollars (\$200.00).
-Each day any violation of this article continues shall constitute a separate offense.
-(Ord.
-No. 2021-04, 5-17-21)
+Each day any violation of this article continues shall constitute a separate offense. - (d) Approvals by the Cherokee County Planning Commission expire in one (1) year if construction permits are not issued. - $(Ord.\ No.\ 2021-04,\ 5-17-21;\ Ord.\ No.\ 2022-28,\ 2-6-23;\ Ord.\ No.\ 2023-16,\ \S\ 1(Exh.\ A),\ 8-21-23)$